 Industry Initiatives includes expenses relating to various CDC programs that provide benefits to the industry such as research, the Matching Investment Fund, and the Workforce Development Initiative.
-Both programs had fewer expenses this year.
+All programs had fewer expenses this year.

-Cost of production survey includes expenses relating to the annual survey on cost of production.
-The CDC uses the survey results when it sets support price.
+Cost of production study includes expenses relating to the annual survey on cost of production.
+The CDC uses the survey results when it sets the support price.
+The increase in costs is due to the expansion of the study to include additional farms and data.

 Plan C program costs include storage, insurance and interest costs incurred for cheese purchased under this program.
+The decrease is because of less inventory under Plan C repurchase agreements being held throughout the year.

 Other charges (recoveries) are mainly comprised of credits from the CDC's contribution to the cost of the production survey, charges incurred by the CDC on behalf of the milk pools, and bank charges from the milk pool account.
 It also includes unrealized gains or losses on outstanding foreign exchange contracts as at the Statement of Financial Position date, which vary in accordance with the fluctuations in exchange rates, as well as the carrying amount of outstanding foreign exchange contracts at the end of a given period.
+The increase is mainly due to the increase in meeting and interest expenses incurred on behalf of the milk pools.